grscwf/twin-mt/nero-paths.md

   - (13) Lion distracts blob long enough that Nero can get the gem.
   - (14) Teleport out.
 Once Nero is out, he has magic back and can defuse the ring.
 - Ways to fail
-  - Wear the ring too long - Bad Ending: Stiffened
+  - Wear the ring too long - Bad Ending: Stiff
   - Lose ring while hunted - Bad Ending: Hunted
   - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
     - Take off the ring as soon as it's yellow.
-    - Don't activate lion hunting until everything is set right.
+    - Don't activate lion hunting until everything is ready.
 - So this is solvable on 1st - 4th playthrough (1st: fail 1F escape, 2nd: fail with ring, 3rd: fail with lion), but the timing puzzle may take several tries to get right.